 There is some evidence that suggests that early spaying or neutering can lead to the development of hip dysplasia.

 However, early alterations can also reduce the chances that your dog will suffer other health problems, including some cancers.
 So, it is important to discuss your plans with your vet and heed his or her advice.
+This can be a complicated decision, so it is really best left to medical professionals.

 Have you ever cared for a dog with hip dysplasia?
 We’d love to hear about your experiences – particularly any treatments you tried that proved effective.
 Let us know all about your pet’s struggles with this disease in the comments below.